Indiana vs. Tennessee Tech Predictions & Picks - Women's NCAA Tournament First Round

 Tennessee Tech Schedule Analysis

-- The Golden Eagles' signature win this season came in a 68-63 victory on November 7 over the Ball State Cardinals, who rank inside the top 100 (No. 71) in our computer rankings.
+- The Golden Eagles notched their best win of the season on November 7, when they claimed a 68-63 victory over the Ball State Cardinals, who rank inside the top 100 (No. 71) in our computer rankings.

-- According to the RPI, the Hoosiers have five wins against Quadrant 3 opponents, tied for the 93rd-most in the country.

-- Tennessee Tech has 16 wins versus Quadrant 4 opponents, tied for the 20th-most in the nation.

 Tennessee Tech 2022-23 Best Wins